 Slopes: 50% to over 70% (base of coastal bluff) Env.
-Sen. Habitat: Not mappedho physical evidence on site
+Sen. Habitat: Not mapped/no physical evidence on site

-Grading: About 1,250 cubic yards
+Grading: About 1,600 cubic yards

-Tree Removal: No trees proposed to be removed

-Scenic: Designated Coastal Scenic Resource Area
+Tree Removal: One 14" pine may be removed during grading Scenic: Designated Coastal Scenic Resource Area